rish18/graduation/README.md

 # UPDATES
 ## July 27th, 2020
 Swag has 🎉 shipped 🎉 !!
+Still not reached to me by the way

 If you are located in the United States, you will likely receive something in the next week.
 International shipments will arrive in 2-3 weeks.
 If your country is not currently accepting international shipments, we will hold onto your swag until [shipping restrictions](https://about.usps.com/newsroom/service-alerts/international/welcome.htm) have been lifted.
 Please be patient as shipping in many parts of the world is currently delayed. 🙌.